adamhashi/genero-syntax-highlighting/README.md

         ]
     }

+The terminal setting lets vscode read your bash settings.
+Setting the encoding to Windows 1252 fixes errors when working with files containing french characters.

 Optionally, you can also add:

     "git.untrackedChanges": "hidden",
-    "terminal.integrated.shellArgs.linux": ["-l"],
     "editor.renderIndentGuides": false,
     "vim.handleKeys": {
-        "<C-x>": false,
-        "<C-c>": false,
-        "<C-v>": false,
-        "<C-z>": false,
-        "<C-y>": false,
-        "<C-a>": false,
-        "<C-s>": false,
+        //"<C-x>": false,
-        "<C-f>": false
     }

 This will remove the tab indent lines and get rid of some of the vim commands with the far more useful Windows ones.
-If you like Ctrl-V in vim, middle click dragging in vscode does the same thing.
-The terminal setting lets the vscode terminal read your bash settings.
+Add lines to vim.handleKeys if you want certain keyboard commands to default to the vscode function.
 The git setting hides untracked changes in the vscode source control page.

 ## Known Issues

 There's probably a ton, but then again if they aren't known then they wouldn't be here anyways.

 ## Release Notes

+### 05-May-2020 0.1.0

+Removed autocomplete for IF/FOR blocks, fixed /* comments not highlighting

 ### 10-Mar-2020 0.0.2